 As well as tires being a key part of safety while driving, they also play a vital role in how competitive you will be.
-If you want to learn some handy tips from somebody who lived and breathed karting, don’t go anywhere!
-And make sure to bookmark this page for future reference, of course!
+Below, we go into more detail about the kinds of things to consider before you head out to buy a set of go-kart tires.

 If it isn’t pouring rain and if the track isn’t holding moisture from previous rainfall, you’ll be running your kart on slick tires.
-Unlike other motorsports where tires have different classifications and oftentimes a middling tire type for damp conditions rather than full-on wet, go-kart tires come in either slick or wet specifications.
+Unlike other motorsports where tires have different classifications and oftentimes an intermediate tire type for damp conditions rather than full-on wet, go-kart tires come in either slick or wet specifications.

-Although go-karting is highly competitive because of the high-powered, light-weight rigs that we know and love, it’s a relatively ‘simple’ motorsport and that’s why so many people fall in love with it.
-There’s a lot of scope for speed and performance without one million variables to worry about!
+Although go-karting is highly competitive because of the high-powered, lightweight rigs that we know and love, it’s a relatively ‘simple’ motorsport, and that’s why so many people fall in love with it.
+There’s a lot of scope for speed and performance without a million other variables to worry about!

-Now, the main characteristics of a slick tire is how wide they are, and also how smooth.
-The more rubber that goes on the track, the more grip you’ll have when cornering which leads to better consistent speeds.
+Now, the main characteristics of a slick tire are how wide they are, and also how smooth.
+The more rubber that goes on the track, the more grip you’ll have, which leads to faster speeds and better lap times.

-Go-kart tires specifically run with somewhat displaced tires, with the rears being larger than the fronts.
-This is due to how the back of your kart needs to be heavier than the front, especially under acceleration as the weight transfers backwards.
+Go-kart tires come in different sizes, with the rears being larger than the fronts.
+This is due to how the back of your kart is heavier than the front, especially under acceleration as the weight transfers backwards.
 The larger rear tires offer better acceleration and more stability.
 In spite of the larger tires and more focus on the rear of the kart, your front tires will wear out faster than the rears.

-This is due to the corners you’ll be doing on kart tracks; they all rely on the front tires leading into it and powering out of it, so they’ll see the worst wear.
+This is due to the corners you’ll be taking on kart tracks, as they all rely on the front tires to do the steering, so they’ll see the worst wear.
 Because of this, new racers will feel compelled to only replace the front tires when doing a tire change.
 After all, you can get away with it on a car, right?

 Because you’ll be using slick tires more than ones that run in wet weather, always make sure to stay well-stocked on this front.
 Of course, it depends how you’re running the kart as to how badly the tires will wear and therefore how often you’ll be changing tires.

-So, keeping a set of tires for practice purposes is a good idea to conserve tires overall.
+Top Tip: Keeping a set of tires purely for practice purposes is a good idea

 Then for races, we often set aside four sets of slicks plus a set that I’d start the race on.
 We typically changed tires once during a race of typical sprint length, but we always wanted to make sure we were well-equipped in case of a blow-out or higher track temperatures eating up the rubber quicker than we expected.

-In short, slicks will be the tire you use the most often.
-Make sure you have plenty of spare sets!
+In short, slicks will be the tire you use the most often, so make sure you have plenty of spare sets!

 Wet Go-Kart Tires: The Essential Option Type

 Race conditions can change in a heartbeat.
-One minute, the sun will be shining and heatwaves will be pouring off the asphalt of the race track.
+One minute, the sun will be shining and you’ll see a heat haze above asphalt of the race track.
 And the next minute, there could be a heavy downpour with standing water everywhere.
 That’s why you always need to travel with a couple sets of wet weather tires, no matter where you go!

-Unlike slick tires, wets have deep treads within them and they’re designed to dissipate and displace water in dismal weather conditions.
+Unlike slick tires, wets have deep treads and they’re designed to displace water in dismal weather conditions.
 If you try and race with slicks in heavy rainfall, you simply won’t be able to stay on the track.

 The biggest boon of slick tires is the high surface area with which you can find grip, but when a layer of water is set between the track and the tire, the grip just won’t be there.

-That’s why wet tires are so essential, because they’ll cut through the standing water to grip better on the track, and they don’t need a high temperature to achieve this.
-That isn’t to say that you’ll be able to race as if you’re in dry conditions, either, but they’ll make your life far easier to stay competitive in wet weather races.
+That’s why wet tires are so essential, because they’ll cut through the standing water to give you more grip on the track, and they don’t need a high temperature to achieve this.
+That isn’t to say that you’ll be able to race as if you’re in dry conditions, but they’ll make it far easier to stay competitive in wet weather races.

-Because of this, wet weather tires are actually made of a rubber hybrid as opposed to straight rubber, and it’s these extra compounds that go into it that ensure you’ll keep finding grip in wet weather.
-The unique rubber hybrid compound of wet tires also means that they’re longer-lasting than slicks (as long as they’re used on a wet track), which in turn means you don’t need to keep as many pairs handy for spares.
+The unique rubber hybrid compound of wet tires also means that they’re longer-lasting than slicks (as long as they’re used on a wet track), which in turn means you don’t need to keep as many sets handy for spares.

-This does come with a flipside, of course, and that’s the simple fact that wet tires cost more than your standard slicks.
-It’s well worth the investment to be able to race during wet weather!
-Just make sure to bring a waterproof over-suit, affix your wet weather tires and get racing!
+This does come with a drawback, and that’s the simple fact that wet tires cost more than your standard slicks.
+But it’s well worth the investment to be able to race during wet weather.

-Even if the weekend race forecast was sun as far as the eye could see, we always brought two pairs of wet weather tires just in case.
-It’s similar to an umbrella; if you bring one, chances are you won’t actually need it.
+Even if the weekend race forecast was sun as far as the eye could see, we always brought two sets of wet weather tires just in case.
+It’s similar to an umbrella – if you bring one, chances are you won’t actually need it!

-Even though one pair of wet weather tires will stay unworn and in fine condition for multiple races and even practice sessions, it’s always worthwhile to bring an extra pair just in case of a blow-out.
-There can be a lot of debris that washes onto a track during heavy rainfall, after all.
+Even though one set of wet weather tires will stay unworn and in fine condition for multiple races and even practice sessions, it’s always worthwhile to bring an extra set just in case of a blow-out.
+There can be a lot of debris that washes onto a track during heavy rainfall, which can lead to unexpected punctures.

-It’s always better to be safe than sorry, as we found out early in my karting career when we brought our solitary pair of wet weather tires only to have the front left blow up in the opening lap of a water-logged race!
+It’s always better to be safe than sorry, as we found out early in my karting career when we brought one solitary set of wet weather tires only to have the front left blow up in the opening lap of a water-logged race!

-If you know that a race weekend will be rained on, take extra care during the out lap and practice time to get a better read of the track.
-Water will make a track extra unpredictable, after all, and the last thing you want to do is spin out because you were confident in your knowledge of the track in dry weather, as it’s a different ball game when there’s water on the circuit!
+If you know that it’s going to rain, take extra care during the out lap and practice time to get a better read of the track.
+Water will make a track extra unpredictable, and the last thing you want to do is spin out just because you were confident in your knowledge of the track in dry weather, as it’s a different ball game when there’s water on the circuit!

 The Right Pressure

-Running tires too high or too low on their PSI will result in bad wear, leading to tire changes more often than needed.
-Read up on your tire’s specific recommended tire pressure before inflating or deflating it!
+Running tires too high or too low in terms of pressure will result in bad wear, leading to tire changes more often than needed.
+Read up on your tire’s specific recommended pressure before inflating or deflating it before each session.

-As a general rule of thumb, your tires will be running between 10 PSI and 35 PSI dependent on track conditions and what your tire manufacturer recommends.
+As a general rule of thumb, your tires will be running between 10 psi and 15 psi dependent on track conditions and what your tire manufacturer recommends.

 Inner Tube Importance